9 Annoying Instagram Habits You Should Break

 Some people love themselves, and that’s okay.
 Kind of.

-But that doesn’t mean you need to post a selfie (or multiple selfies) every single day.
-Even though it’s your Instagram account and you can post whatever you want, perhaps try to be a little bit less egocentric.
+But that doesn’t mean you should post a selfie (or multiple selfies) every single day.
+Even though it’s your Instagram account and you can post whatever you like, perhaps try to be a little bit less egocentric.

 Try to mix it up a bit.
-No matter how pretty you are, the world really doesn’t need to see your face all the time.
+No matter how pretty or good-looking you are, the world really doesn’t need to see your face all the time.
 Please?

 6. Buying Followers Just to Become an Influencer